kokoaung-da/python-appending-datasets/README.md

 I created this script because Excel Power Query struggles when working with 1,000+ files or datasets exceeding millions of rows.
 With this tool, you can:

-- Combine thousands of Excel/CSV files efficiently.
+✅ Combine thousands of Excel/CSV files efficiently.

-- Automatically capture file directory name and file name for each record (to trace data sources).
+✅ Automatically capture file directory name and file name for each record (to trace data sources).

-- Handle datasets larger than 10 million rows by splitting into multiple output files (500,000 rows each).
+✅ Handle datasets larger than 10 million rows by splitting into multiple output files (500,000 rows each).

-- Detect and log:
+✅ Detect and log:

 ⚠️ Mismatched files (wrong/missing columns).

 ❌ Failed files (unreadable or broken files).

- **Features**
+🚀 Features

 Large-scale dataset combining

 Works with both .xlsx and .csv files.